joshuacox/google-domains-dyn-dns-updater/README.md

 Of note, settings in `$HOME/.google_domains_dynamic/config` will override the system wide settings.

+## Usage

+Invoking `gddd_updater` will update your IP if it has changed, and will do nothing if not.

 ## Example crontab

+Invoke it daily from cron:

 ```
 0 0 * * * /usr/local/bin/gddd_updater